raduchiriac/dileever/README.md

 # [di•lee•ver]

-The app that helps a restaurant to deliver properly
+The app that helps a restaurant to deliver and track orders intelligently

 ## Technologies

+> Firebase, React

 ## Getting Started

+## TODO

+- [ ] Persistent sessions of dark/light mode